 - Along with fellow delegation community members, be responsible for covering all of the particular program's costs - including the trip, retreats, post activities, etc.

-Note: A student should not be discouraged from applying for a program because it seems cost-prohibitive.
-Such applicants should discuss funding options with the Arrupe director as soon as possible.
+A student should not be discouraged from applying for a program because of cost.
+Applicants should discuss funding options with the Arrupe director as soon as possible.

 - Be in good standing with Boston College academically, financially, disciplinary, etc.

-- Conduct self maturely, with integrity, and respectfully in relation to others at all times.
+- Conduct self maturely, with integrity and respect in relation to others at all times.

-- Be patient and flexible with and understanding of fellow community members and leaders, program coordinators, and in-country partners.
+- Be patient, flexible, and understanding of fellow community members and leaders, program coordinators, and in-country partners.

-- Be willing to work through conflicts with others and give and receive constructive feedback.
+- Be willing to work through conflicts with others, and able to give and receive constructive feedback.

-- Make the commitment required: Attend all pre-trip and post-trip Small Community meetings, retreats, presentations, liturgies, fundraising activities and events and any other educational or formational opportunities that might be planned as part of the full-year commitment.
+- Attend all pre-trip and post-trip Small Community meetings, retreats, presentations, liturgies, fundraising activities and events and any other educational or formational opportunities that might be planned as part of the full-year commitment.

-- Be willing and able to cope with a variety of potentially challenging situations and circumstances, such as living very simply (i.e. eating food that may not be familiar or plentiful, sleeping in beds that may be less comfortable than one might be accustomed to, getting dirty, bathing rarely, and experiencing limited personal space, getting sick, having limited access to medical resources, etc.), living in the context of a small community, encountering people who live in abject poverty, etc.
+- Be willing and able to cope with a variety of potentially challenging situations and circumstances, such as living very simply, living in the context of a small community, encountering people who live in abject poverty, etc.